Covid-19 Office Operations

 Dual Enrollment Students

 A dual enrollment student is one who is simultaneously enrolled in a high school curriculum and also is taking courses at UAS.
-Courses the student takes at UAS will be used to fulfill high school graduation requirements.
-The purpose of dual enrollment is to provide high school students with access to coursework that is not available in Alaska high schools.
 Examples include academic courses that are more advanced than those offered in high schools and various career and technical programs that high schools are not equipped to teach.
+Whether or not a student receives high school credit for a dual enrollment course is determined by the high school.

 Registration Procedure for Dual Enrollment Students

-- Go to ELMO to claim username/ID and set a password.
+- Go to ELMO to claim your username/ID and set a password.
 Select Option 3 ("Search for my account").
-Please contact the UAS IT Help Desk (907-796-6400) if you encounter any problems.
+Please contact the UAS IT Helpdesk (907-796-6400) if you encounter any problems.

-- Register for classes via UAOnline beginning on the "Open Registration" date.
+- Register for classes via UAOnline.
 Students can also register with a paper registration form signed by their advisor along with a signed Secondary Student and Parent/Guardian Agreement form.
 Important dates and deadlines are available on the Academic Calendar.

 - Adhere to UA Board of Regents' Policies (specifically, but not limited to chapter 09.02) as well as Student Rights and Responsibilities and student handbook.